Ventura County Things To Do

 Limoneira Ranch is situated in the rolling hills of Santa Clara Valley, locally known as Heritage Valley west of Santa Paula.
 The ranch has nearly 8,000 acres of agricultural production including lemons, avocados, oranges, specialty citrus.
-Ranch tours are available with advance reservation.
+Ranch tours are available with advance reservations.

 The Channel Islands Visitor Center is just a short stroll past Ventura’s Harbor Village.
 It features a museum, living tide pool, education films and more, for the chance to learn about the long history of these impressive islands.
 If you’d like to visit the islands, you can take a trip out to Channel Islands National Park through Island Packers.